 Option Description

-Volume Adjusts sou Adjusts sound volume.
+Volume Adjusts so Adjusts sound volume.

-Tone Adjusts sound tone.
+Tone Adjusts so Adjusts sound tone.

-Spatializer Select one of the following sound qualities for three dimensional-like sound:
+Spatializer Select one of the following sound qualities for three dimensional-l sound:

-Normal Stereo sound is expanded.
+Normal Normal Stereo sound is expanded.

 Wide Stereo sound is further expanded to sound more three-dimensional.

 Off Stereo sound is not expanded.

-Reset Resets all fields to their default values.
+Reset Click Reset to reset all fields to their default values.